Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Introduction

 \section{Introduction}

-Vision-language (V-L) pre-trained models such as CLIP~ \cite{CLIP} have showed great potential in many tasks \cite{gao2021clip,zhang2021tip,conde2021clip,li2021language,wang2022cris,ghiasi2022scaling,gu2021open,du2022learning,shi2022proposalclip}.
-Instead of using closed-set category labels, V-L models are pre-trained to align visual and text features with web-scale of text-image pairs.
-Supervised by rich natural language, the models are capable of learning open-set visual concepts and have strong generalization capability.
-However, how to transfer CLIP to downstream tasks effectively still remains an open question.
-Fine-tuning the entire model leads to high risk of overfitting and may catastrophically forget the useful pre-trained knowledge due to the numerous tunable parameters, especially when training data is scarce.
-Moreover, in fine-tuning paradigm, each task would have an unique large-scale model, resulting in a cost raise of storage and model deployment.
+Vision-Language (V-L) pre-trained models, such as CLIP \citep{CLIP}, have demonstrated remarkable potential across a wide range of tasks~\citep{gao2021clip,zhang2021tip,conde2021clip,li2021language,wang2022cris,ghiasi2022scaling,gu2021open,du2022learning,shi2022proposalclip}, such as image recognition, semantic segmentation, objection detection, etc. Unlike traditional models that rely on closed-set category labels, V-L models are trained to align visual and textual features with a web-scale corpus of image-text pairs.
+Leveraging the power of natural language guidance, these models are able to learn open-set visual concepts and exhibit strong generalization capabilities.

-To address the challenges above, prompt learning~ \cite{CoOp,CoCoOp,ProGrad} has been used for adapting V-L models to the downstream tasks with a small amount of learnable prompts, keeping the original pre-trained model frozen.
-Encouraged by the success of prompt learning in natural language processing \cite{P-tuning,lester2021power,li2021prefix}, existing works mainly focus on text branch such as CoOp \cite{CoOp}, CoCoOp \cite{CoCoOp}, ProGrad \cite{ProGrad}.
-However, prompting the image encoder is much less explored.
-It is expected that prompting in visual stream could enable the pre-trained V-L model to better handle the image data distribution shift and adapt to new domains effectively.
+Inspired by the success of prompt learning in Natural Language Processing~\citep{P-tuning,li2021prefix}, prompt learning techniques~\citep{CoOp,CoCoOp,ProGrad} has recently been employed to adapt V-L models to downstream tasks by utilizing a small set of learnable prompts, while keeping the pre-trained model fixed.
+Existing research has mainly focused on text-based approaches such as CoOp~\citep{CoOp}, CoCoOp~\citep{CoCoOp}, ProGrad~\citep{ProGrad}.
+However, incorporating prompts into the visual side of V-L models received less attention.
+It is expected that integrating prompts into the visual pathway can enhance the ability of pre-trained V-L models to handle shifts in the image data distribution and adapt more effectively to new domains.

-From the limited literature \cite{bahng2022exploring,VPT}, visual prompt is difficult to optimize in the current design.
-For instance, Bahng \etal \cite{bahng2022exploring} explored visual prompts with CLIP by padding learnable pixels but fail to achieve downstream performance improvement to full fine-tuning.
-Jia \etal \cite{VPT} developed a deep visual prompt tuning (VPT) approach for single-modal Vision Transformer (ViT) \cite{vit} models.
-Their training phase is unstable and sensitive to hyper-parameters.
-In addition, its random initialized prompts inserted into each layer of ViT are learned \textit{independently}.
-Such structure lacks the interaction between the prompts in different layers and causes large perturbations to the pre-trained model, resulting in a higher overfitting risk on small data.